cpiod/JH_mega_challenges_pack/README.md

 It contains :

-- Angel of Nudity: no armor/helmet
 - Angel of Darkness: light range is 4 everywhere
-- Angel of Volatility: every floor has a volatile storage
+- Angel of Volatility: every floor has a volatile storage, enemies are unstable
 - Angel of Infestation: all the moons are infested
 - Angel of the Hunt: you’ll be hunted
 - Angel of Bullet Rain: whenever you shoot, all the bullets of the weapon are used at once
 - Angel of Monomania: you love your weapon.
 You won’t change it for anything else!
+- Angel of Real Time: in combat, you have only 1s to decide what to do
 - and many more to come!

 # How to install